/Teaching/System Level Programming/Assignments/A5

 /C++

 or do not know where to start.
-There you will see some basics on how you can debug, write tests and maybe some small tips for starting out.
-You can of course also ask me to cover any additional topics that you would like.
+In the lecture unit you will see some basics on how you can debug, write tests and maybe some small tips for starting out. - Any mention of “block size” or similar will not include your metadata.
+A block allocated with

 Debugging in VSCode: